Total Ankle Replacement

 Total ankle replacement is indicated for patients who have:

-Severe Ankle Arthritis: Painful degeneration of the joint due to osteoarthritis, post-traumatic arthritis, or rheumatoid arthritis.
+Severe Ankle Arthritis: Painful degeneration of the joint due to osteoarthritis, post-traumatic arthritis, or inflammatory arthritis.

 Chronic Pain and Stiffness: Persistent pain that affects daily activities and is not adequately managed with conservative treatments such as medications, physical therapy, or bracing.

-Failure of Other Treatments: Patients who have not responded to less invasive treatments, such as corticosteroid injections or ankle fusion surgery.
+Failure of Other Treatments: Patients who have not responded to less invasive treatments, such as physical therapy, bracing, corticosteroid injections or arthroscopic ankle surgery.

 What Happens During a Total Ankle Replacement?

 During a total ankle replacement, the damaged surfaces of the ankle joint are removed and replaced with prosthetic components.
-The procedure typically involves the following steps:
+The surgery typically involves the following steps:

-Anaesthesia: The patient is placed under general or regional anaesthesia to ensure comfort during the procedure.
+Anaesthesia: The patient is placed under general or regional anaesthesia and a regional block to ensure comfort during the procedure.

-Incision: The surgeon makes an incision on the front or side of the ankle to access the joint.
+Incision: The surgeon makes an incision on the front of the ankle to access the joint.

-Removal of Damaged Bone and Cartilage: The surgeon carefully removes the damaged portions of the tibia, fibula, and talus, along with any remaining cartilage.
+Removal of Damaged Bone and Cartilage: The surgeon carefully removes the damaged portions of the joint, along with any remaining cartilage.
+The joint’s overall alignment is also addressed

 Placement of Prosthetic Components: The prosthetic ankle implant consists of three parts: a metal component attached to the tibia, a metal component attached to the talus, and a polyethylene (plastic) spacer between them to allow smooth movement.
 These components are designed to mimic the natural movement of the ankle joint.

-Closing the Incision: The incision is closed with sutures, and the ankle is immobilized in a splint or cast to protect the new joint as it begins to heal.
+Closing the Incision: The incision is closed with sutures, and the ankle is immobilized in a cast to protect the new joint as it begins to heal.

 Recovery and Rehabilitation